autoatml/autoplex/docs/user/rss/flow/input/input.md

     }
 ),
 ```
-The second consideration is that RSS can provide us with the very skewed cell, and in this case the constructed k_point grid might not conform to the internal checks that FHI-aims runs against the structure.
+The second consideration is that RSS can provide us with the very skewed cell, and in this case the constructed k-point grid might not conform to the internal checks that FHI-aims runs against the structure.
 In this case the run stops with an error.
 This happens very rarely, but we override the checks just in case.

-If you want to add other keywords for FHI-aims run, just add them alongside exising ones to the `user_params` dictionary.
+If you want to add other keywords for FHI-aims run, just add them alongside existing ones to the `user_params` dictionary.

 Then, to set up the RSS job:
 ```python